Holland St & College Ave Mobility Improvements

 The City Somerville has a fabulous opportunity to improve mobility and safety, please put the road users first and protect bikers!

-Noel over 3 years ago
+Noel about 4 years ago

 It's disappointing the city isn't taking a more ambitious approach to these projects to promote sustainable transportation via bus and biking, and instead prioritizing empty parked vehicles.
 The report notes "We shouldn’t consider this design a final product", but that's a silly way to look at it – rarely do we get the opportunity to upgrade our streets in this way – we should aspire to realize the final product since it will be decades before we're back for more changes.

-greg over 3 years ago
+greg about 4 years ago

 Please prioritize bike lanes on College and Holland from Davis to Teele.
 Since the city failed to put two-way bike lanes on Powderhouse, which also connects these neighborhoods, Holland is another alternative to travel between the Davis and Teele areas.
 Like other commenters, I routinely travel in these areas by bike, sometimes with my toddler in a bike seat.
 Every pedestrian, cyclist, and bus rider is someone who isn’t in a car.
 If you give enough safe access by foot, bike, and transit, people won’t need all the parking anymore.
 Also, please keep the outdoor tables in Davis from May-October, even after Covid calms down!
 The area is doing just fine without the parking and extra traffic lanes, and it’s great for pedestrians and local businesses.

-Sherylkane over 3 years ago
+Sherylkane about 4 years ago

 The permanent, 24/7 bus&bike lane is the minimum the city can do to alleviate the car related congestion that has been historically crippling Davis Square.
 Given that car parking has been already removed to allow outdoor dining during the pandemic, there is no reason to give back that space to traffic congestion and pollution.